Paul H. Todd Jr.: Military career

 Todd served in the United States Army Signal Corps and the Office of Strategic Services from 1942 to 1945.
 He received a bronze star for his service during World War II.
 He was founder of Kalamazoo Spice Extraction Co. (now known as Kalsec) in 1958.

 Congress

 In 1962, he unsuccessfully challenged incumbent Republican U.S. Representative August E. Johansen in Michigan's 3rd congressional district.
 In 1964, Todd defeated Johansen to be elected as a Democrat to the 89th Congress, serving from January 3, 1965, to January 3, 1967.
 He was known as one of the Michigan Five Fluke Freshmen and in 1966, lost in the general election to Republican Garry E. Brown.

 Later career

-Todd later served as chief executive officer of Planned Parenthood from 1967 to 1970.
+Todd later was chief executive officer of Planned Parenthood from 1967 to 1970.
 He was appointed to the Governor's Commission on Ethics and served from 1972 to 1976.
 He was an unsuccessful candidate for election to the 94th Congress in 1974.
 He is a former chair of the Board of Directors of Pathfinder International.